-The Echo Course gives attendees critical learning on recent technological advances in the field.
-Nationally-renowned experts in echocardiography, valvular heart disease, and new imaging modalities present the latest information, with hands-on demonstrations of basic and advanced Doppler techniques on the first two days.
+The 20th Annual State-of-the-Art Echo Course has been developed to review society guidelines for evaluation of cardiac structure and function.
+This course will familiarize attendees with recent technological advances in the field.
+Nationally renowned experts in echocardiography, valvular heart disease, and new imaging modalities will present the most up-to-date information, with hands-on demonstrations of basic and advanced Doppler offered on the first and second days.
 Participants are invited to present cases throughout the conference.

 This course is intended for anesthesiologists, cardiologists, sonographers, and medical professionals who are interested in a comprehensive review of echocardiography and an introduction to the newest advances in the field.